 - It's metabolism boosting.
-The combination of catechins and caffeine in green tea have been shown to rev up the metabolism and increase fat oxidation.
+The combination of catechins and caffeine1 in green tea have been shown to rev up the metabolism and increase fat oxidation.

-- It's anti-inflammatory.
+- It's anti-inflammatory2.
 Inflammation has been linked to everything from diabetes to hypertension.

-- It can prevent complications from diabetes.
+- It can prevent complications from diabetes4.
 Green tea has been found to have a protective effect against diabetes-related complications like nephropathy and nerve damage, as well as improving insulin sensitivity.

 - It improves cognitive function.
-Green tea can lower the risk for Alzheimer's disease and other neurodegenerative diseases.
+Green tea can lower the risk for Alzheimer's disease5 and other neurodegenerative diseases.

-- It supports oral health.
+- It supports oral health6.
 Green tea has antibacterial and antioxidant properties that can ward off bad breath, cavities, and even some oral cancers.